mk270/whitakers-words/philosophy.md

 spellings for a word which apparently only appears in citation as a single inscription.

-In a some few cases I have infered a declension to certain very obscure Greek words which other dictionaries have treated as indeclinable (having only a single classical example of its use).
+In a some few cases I have inferred a declension to certain very obscure Greek words which other dictionaries have treated as indeclinable (having only a single classical example of its use).
 My argument is that some later writer, using this word, might attempt